-This program is designed to give students with intellectual, developmental, and learning disabilities the necessary knowledge and skills to be successful in their college career and future employment.
+The Certificate of Completion in Transition to Higher Learning is designed to give students with intellectual, developmental, and learning disabilities the necessary knowledge and skills to be successful in their college career and future employment.
 Students will become familiar with college rules and guidelines as well as demonstrate an ability to address and meet their needs.
 Students will be able to identify the difference between high school and college roles, responsibilities, and academic rigor.
 These courses will furthermore enhance students' ability to self-advocate for themselves to improve academic, work, and life outcomes.
 These courses will equip adults with disabilities with the support needed to complete a certificate or degree program and enter the workforce.

-• Identify and analyze the roles, responsibilities, and academic expectations needed to transition to college life and expectations.
+Identify and analyze the roles, responsibilities, and academic expectations needed to transition to college life and expectations.

 Code Number Course Title Hours

-REQUIRED COURSES ;
+REQUIRED COURSES 6

 EDEV 610 Transition to Higher Learning 36

 EDEV 611 Communication and Self-Advocacy 36

 Total Hours 72